Deep Spacecraft I Have Known

 California, that had contracts with NASA and JPL to develop the RTG

-thermoelectric materials for NASA's deep-space missions, like Galileo.
-It was
+thermoelectric materials for NASA's deep-space missions like, Voyager and Galileo.
+Syncal was

 later bought by Thermo Electron Inc.

-first task I was given, was to analyze thermal stability data from the Voyager
+The first task I was given at Syncal, was to analyze thermal stability data from the Voyager

 RTG.
 It was during that project that I discovered the stability of the Voyager